 - Toufi Saliba (Global ACM Chair Practitioners Board CC and co-author of Toda Protocol)

-Chair: Geoff Gordon (Senior researcher at the Asser Institute)
+moderated by Dr Geoff Gordon (Senior researcher, Asser Institute)

 Toufi Saliba – Serial technopreneur with track record in algorithms, machine learning and cryptography dating back to 2001.
 In parallel to his crypto life, Toufi built & sold IP that ended up at Google, HP and his last AI start-up became an Intel company.
 Beyond being co-author of the TODA protocol, Toufi is also the Global Association of Computing Machinery (ACM) Chair Practitioners Board CC, an invited speaker at global events, such as WIC, UN, ITU, AI For Good Global Summit.
 He is a board member & advisor to several tech ventures, organizations such as FSR and F500 companies.